Bottomloader/BDFD-Tutorials/src/tutorials/textsplit/simple/splitText.md

 ```
 Now this doesn't seems confusing as placholder but it still makes you question what does it mean by index.

-Index is for getting a text from placeholder.
+Index is for getting a text from `$textSplit`.
 For example let's say the seperator is "#" "text#another text". "text"'s index is 1 and "another text"'s is 2.
 Now why?
 This will make it easier for us just to get the texts instead of writing long things. "text#anothed text#bdfd is nice" now "bdfd is nice"'s index is 3.
 In short in start we start with 1 and when we see the seperator we sum the number and that's the index for the text next to it.
 ```js
 $textSplit[this is a text#this is another text;#]
 $splitText[2] $c[This returns "this is another text".]